msulaimanmisri/SM-Prefetch/readme.md

 2. But I do accept Freelance work.
 Please go to my website (Click at my profile below).

 ## Changelog ##

+### 1.4.0 ###
+* Enqueue the script properly using WordPress default wp_enqueue_script.
+* Adding new function, which is to remove all the versioning tag in WordPress JavaScript file.
+* Refactoring files.

 ### 1.3.0 ###
 * Change from serve locally to serve JS file using CDN.